Housing Executive and housing association tenants - your right to repairs

-The Right to Repair scheme covers small, urgent repairs costing up to £250 which, if not carried out within a reasonable short, prescribed period of time, are likely to jeopardise your health, safety or security.
+The Right to Repair scheme covers small, urgent repairs costing up to £250 which, if not carried out within a reasonable short, prescribed period of time, are likely to be a risk to your health, safety or security.

-Housing Executive and housing associations' response times endeavour to ensure that all repairs that are the responsibility of the landlord are completed within this prescribed timescale.
+Housing Executive and housing associations' response times try to make sure that all repairs that are the responsibility of the landlord are completed within this prescribed timescale.

 An association should have published target response times, for example:

 - emergency: one working day (24 hours) - defects affecting the safety, security or health of the tenant